Karen Bardsley: Sky Blue FC, 2009–11

 Bardsley guarding the Sky Blue goal, 2010.

 After college, Bardsley joined Ajax America Women for the 2007 WPSL season and played for Pali Blues during the 2008 W-League season.
 The team went undefeated 14–0 and won the league championship.

-Bardsley (top row, second from left) with Sky Blue FC at the White House, July 2010.
+Bardsley (top row, second from left) with Sky Blue at the White House, July 2010.

 Bardsley was selected by Sky Blue FC as a third-round pick in the 2009 WPS Draft ahead of the inaugural season of the Women's Professional Soccer (WPS) league.
 She competed in four games for the club in their 2009 season.
 Sky Blue finished the regular season in fourth place with a record and advanced to the 2009 Women's Professional Soccer Playoffs where they defeated the Washington Freedom 2–1 and Saint Louis Athletica 1–0 during the semi-final.
-After a 1–0 win against Los Angeles Sol, the team clinched the league championship and were later invited to the White House to be honoured by President Barack Obama.
+After a 1–0 win against the Los Angeles Sol, the team clinched the league championship and were later invited to the White House to be honoured by President Barack Obama.

 During the 2010 WPS season, Bardsley competed in 10 matches recording 900 minutes in goal.
-During a match against Atlanta in May 2010, she made 13 saves helping the team win 1–0.
+During a match against the Atlanta in May 2010, she made 13 saves helping the team win 1–0.
 Sky Blue head coach Pauliina Miettinen reveled, "As a team, it gives you a huge confidence boost when you know that you will get such a high level of play by your goalkeeper."
 She was named the WPS Player of the Month the same month.
 During a training session in July 2010, Bardsley injured her clavicle when she led the league with five shutouts and a .90 goals against average (GAA).
 The team finished in fifth place with a record narrowly missing the WPS Playoffs.

 During the 2011 WPS season, Bardsley competed in only three matches for Sky Blue largely due to her 2011 FIFA Women's World Cup commitments with the England national team.
 Sky Blue finished in fifth place with a record.

 Linköpings FC, 2011–12

-In August 2011 Bardsley joined Swedish club Linköpings FC.
+In August 2011, Bardsley joined Swedish club Linköpings FC.
 With Linköpings, Bardsley made three Damallsvenskan appearances in 2011, but none in 2012 as Sofia Lundgren remained the first choice goalkeeper.
 During the 2011 season, the team finished in sixth place with a record.
 During the 2012 season, it finished in third place with a record.